-Having trouble selecting the appropriate activity level?
+Having trouble deciding on the appropriate activity level?
 Use the guidelines below to help!
 Frequency, duration, intensity, types of activity, as well as your movement throughout the day all play factors into your selection.

-- Little to No Activity: You walk or jog lightly occasionally for exercise.
-Use this setting if you are sedentary for most of the day as well as the week, and the activity that you do incorporate tends to be on the lighter side.
-This would also be the appropriate selection if you do yoga, a light bike ride, or other mild activities just a couple of times a week, if you don’t have a set workout routine, or are recovering from a long-term injury.
+Little to No Activity: You walk or jog lightly occasionally for exercise.
+Use this setting if you are sedentary for most of the days throughout the week, and the activity that you do incorporate tends to be on the lighter side.
+This would also be the appropriate selection if you do yoga, a light bike ride, or other mild activities just a couple of times a week if you don’t have a set workout routine, or are recovering from a long-term injury.

-- Mild Activity: You exercise intensively 2-3 times a week for 30-60 minutes at each session.
+Mild Activity: You exercise intensively 2-3 times a week for 30-60 minutes at each session.
 Use this setting if you are sedentary for most of your day, but make sure to get a couple of good workouts in each week that are an hour or less.
-This can include running, boot camp, cross training, at-home workouts, lifting weights, cycling, or another sport.
-The idea is that you are somewhat active, but it is not a large part of your day or your week.
+This can include running, boot camp, cross-training, at-home workouts, lifting weights, cycling, or another sport.
+The idea is that you are somewhat active, but it is not a large part of your day or week.

-- Extreme Activity: You exercise intensively multiple times per day 5-7 times per week.
+Extreme Activity: You exercise intensively multiple times per day 5-7 times per week.
 You are a professional athlete or someone who trains like one.
 Use this setting if you follow a rigorous and regimented workout schedule.
-You spend the majority of your days and weeks in the gym--either doing strength and conditioning, intense intervals, lifting at high percentages, or training for a particular sport--and even for multiple sessions per day.
+You spend the majority of your days and weeks in the gym--either doing strength and conditioning, intense intervals, lifting at high percentages, or training for a particular sport.
 You train with a purpose and one of your primary goals is performance.
 You can also use this setting if you don’t train for multiple sessions a day, but your workouts are still frequent and intense, and you are also active and on your feet for most of the day.

 Please note that it is important to select an activity level that is reflective of what you do on a consistent weekly basis.
 We do not recommend underestimating or overestimating your activity level in order to alter your macros because this can have the opposite effect.
 The Macrostax numbers are designed to get your body working for you.